You Got a Violation Notice in NYC: What to Do Today, Tomorrow, and Next Week

 The Cost of Getting It Right vs Getting It Wrong

-Cure before the cure date and file Certificate of Correction$0 penalty plus correction cost
+| Cure before the cure date and file Certificate of Correction | $0 penalty plus correction cost |

-Appear at hearing with full documentation, violation dismissed$0 plus your time
+| Appear at hearing with full documentation, violation dismissed | $0 plus your time |

-Appear at hearing, concede, negotiate reduction$1,000 to $3,000 (reduced from $2,500 to $10,000)
+| Appear at hearing, concede, negotiate reduction | $1,000 to $3,000 (reduced from $2,500 to $10,000) |

-Appear at hearing without documentation, judge imposes standard penalty$2,500 to $10,000
+| Appear at hearing without documentation, judge imposes standard penalty | $2,500 to $10,000 |

-Default (fail to appear), maximum penalty imposed automatically$5,000 to $25,000 plus $60 fee plus 9% annual interest
+| Default (fail to appear), typically maximum penalty for the violation class | Statutory maximum plus additional hearing fees plus 9% annual interest under DOF schedule2 |

 When to Call a Lawyer